5 DAYS IN LEBANON – WHERE TO GO

 Jounieh / Harissa – Téléférique

-At the car station, we took a taxi.
+At the car park, we took a taxi.
 We were approached by many people and ended up with an older driver in a very ancient but cool taxi that brought us to Harissa – Téléférique.
 We paid around 12€, but you could probably haggle and get a better price (but I did not feel the need to haggle with this older man).

 One of the best tourist attractions in Lebanon is going up via the Téléférique.